sunporay/-AI/HW1_314657023/README.md

-# LLaMA 1B LoRA Fine-tuned for PathoQA Dataset
+# LLaMA-3.2-1B LoRA Fine-tuned for PathoQA Dataset

 This project fine-tunes LLaMA-3.2-1B-Instruct using LoRA for the PathoQA Dataset.